inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 - **Hoover**

-	Is the component of the [EMAP pipeline](#emap) that collects relevant data from both reporting databases [Clarity](#clarity) and [Caboodle](#clarity).
+	Is the component of the [EMAP pipeline](#emap) that collects relevant data from reporting databases including [Clarity](#clarity) and [Caboodle](#clarity).

+- **Hospital number**

+	TODO Definition.
+Also known as [MRN}(NEED LINK)]

 - <a id="hsl" style="pointer-events: none"><span style="color:black">**HSL**</span></a>

 	Health Service Laboratories provide the biochemistry and microbiology analysis for the hospital.
+	Made up of a number of partners [TDL](NEED LINK) , [UCLH](NEED LINK) and the Royal Free London Trust.

 ## I

 - **IDS**

-	Immutable Data Store is the database that receives all live [HL7](#hl7) messages being sent by the Epic system.
-This database is never changed or deleted, and thus holds a record of all live HL7 messages sent since the time point at which [Epic](#epic) was turned on.
+	Immutable Data Store is the database that receives all live [HL7](#hl7) messages being sent by the systems within the hospital e.g. Epic, WinPath, CoPath, glucose monitors etc. This database is currently never deleted, and thus holds a record of all live HL7 messages sent since the time point at which [Epic](#epic) was turned on.

 - **Indexing**